Compare Trade School

 How to Become a Licensed Home Inspector

-Complete a home inspection training program (80-200 hours depending on state), pass the National Home Inspector Examination (NHIE), obtain your state license, and begin performing inspections for real estate transactions.
+Quick Answer: To become a home inspector, complete a training program at a trade school or approved provider (80-200 hours depending on your state), pass the National Home Inspector Examination (NHIE), and obtain your state license.
 Most aspiring home inspectors can complete training and licensing within 3-6 months.
+No college degree is required.

 What does a Home Inspector do?